Adi1011-Data/Credit-Card-Fraud-Detection/README.md

 ## Overview

 This project builds a machine learning model to detect fraudulent credit card transactions from a highly imbalanced dataset.
 The model uses XGBoost to classify transactions as **fraudulent** or **legitimate**.
+The trained model is saved as fraud_detection_model.pkl and can be loaded for inference without retraining the model.
 ## Dataset

 The dataset contains anonymized transaction features (V1–V28), transaction **Amount**, and a **Class** label: